Updated: May 26

 2. How many revisions do I get?

-Each project comes with two rounds of web design edits.
-I do them in complete rounds so that everything can stay organized and can be most effective to both of our time.
+Each project comes with three hours of web design edits.
+I do them in two rounds so that everything can stay organized, thorough, and efficient for both of us.

 3. I really don’t understand anything about domains or hosting information.
 Do I have to do that myself?